256.476 Consumer support program.

 (e) The commissioner shall establish a budgeted appropriation each fiscal year for the consumer support grant program.
 The number of individuals participating in the program will be adjusted so the total amount allocated to counties does not exceed the amount of the budgeted appropriation.
 The budgeted appropriation will be adjusted annually to accommodate changes in demand for the consumer support grants.

 Subd.
 4. Support grants; criteria and limitations. (a) A county board may choose to participate in the consumer support grant program.
-If a county board chooses to participate in the program, the local agency shall establish written procedures and criteria to determine the amount and use of support grants.
+If a county has not chosen to participate by July 1, 2002, the commissioner shall contract with another county or other entity to provide access to residents of the nonparticipating county who choose the consumer support grant option.
+The commissioner shall notify the county board in a county that has declined to participate of the commissioner's intent to enter into a contract with another county or other entity at least 30 days in advance of entering into the contract.
+The local agency shall establish written procedures and criteria to determine the amount and use of support grants.
 These procedures must include, at least, the availability of respite care, assistance with daily living, and adaptive aids.
-The local agency may establish monthly or annual maximum amounts for grants and procedures where exceptional resources may be required to meet the health and safety needs of the person on a time-limited basis, however, the total amount awarded to each individual may not exceed the limits established in subdivision 5, paragraph (f).
+The local agency may establish monthly or annual maximum amounts for grants and procedures where exceptional resources may be required to meet the health and safety needs of the person on a time-limited basis, however, the total amount awarded to each individual may not exceed the limits established in subdivision 11.

 (b) Support grants to a person or a person's family will be provided through a monthly subsidy payment and be in the form of cash, voucher, or direct county payment to vendor.
 Support grant amounts must be determined by the local agency.
 Each service and item purchased with a support grant must meet all of the following criteria:

 (1) it must be over and above the normal cost of caring for the person if the person did not have functional limitations;